dradtke/gopherpc/README.md

 the name of the directory it appears in, but that can be overridden with the `-pkg` flag.

-The output should be written to its own package, as it defines a new `Client` type that can be used from other GopherJS code.
-That package can then be imported by other GopherJS code to provide a fully type-safe handle to your RPC services.

 See the `testdata` folder for more examples.